MatthewJDavis/matthewjdavis.github.io/_posts/2018-11-3-slack-azure-mfa-reset-command.md

   Write-Output "Response URI = $responseUri"
 ```

 Now we have the data, we need to check that a UPN has been sent.
 I'm doing a basic check for the @ and . symbols are sent.
-Also form the JSON payload to send back to Slackg
+Also form the JSON payload to send back to Slack and send it to the response URL which will post a message back to the user.

 ```powershell
   # Check that a full UPN has been sent